Written by Christopher Nye,

 With so much tech at our fingertips, we can practically view a property from the comfort of our own living room.
 But, like internet dating, seeing it online and in person can be quite different – which is where your viewing trip comes in.
-So, if you’re planning on seeing your shortlist of homes, what do you need to know to make it a success?
+So whether you call it a viewing trip or a scouting trip, what do you need to know to make it a success?

 Make use of technology